rudism/reddit2rss/README.md

 # Reddit2RSS

-You can use this to generate RSS feeds from multireddits, including only posts that exceed a specified score threshold.
+You can use this to generate RSS feeds from multireddits, including only posts that meet a certain popularity threshold.

 ## Setup